aws-samples/amazon-q-business-samples/README.md

 ## Getting started

 To get started ensure your AWS account has been allow-listed to access [Amazon Q Business](https://aws.amazon.com/q/business/) service.
+Then proceed to creating your first application tutorial at [Learn to create and configure Amazon Q Business application](https://catalog.workshops.aws/amazon-q-business/en-US/200-configure-application).

-### Enable AWS IAM permissions for Amazon Q Business
+#### Enable AWS IAM permissions for Amazon Q Business

 Your AWS organization administrator must provide your AWS identity sufficient [AWS IAM permissions](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies.html) to use the Amazon Q Business service.

-- To grant Amazon Q Business access to your identity, your administrator must attach the following permissions:
+- To grant Amazon Q Business access to your identity, your administrator must attach the following permissions (Note: `qapps` and `iam` are optional):

 ```
 {